 Individuals who have received a COVID-19 vaccination are still subject to contact tracing guidelines, although they may not be subject to quarantine or isolation guidelines.

 How are results of COVID-19 testing communicated to the UNC community?

 The UNC-Chapel Hill COVID-19 Dashboard helps us track and analyze the impact of COVID-19 on the overall health of our campus community.

 Consistent with the State Human Resources Act and the Family Educational Rights and Privacy Act, as well as other privacy considerations, schools, departments and units should not communicate about COVID-19 positive cases broadly to their populations.
 Individuals who have been potentially exposed to the positive case will be notified through the University’s contact tracing procedures, making broad communications unnecessary.

 The University is committed to communicating important information in a timely manner while maintaining the privacy of students, faculty and staff.
 In some circumstances it may be appropriate for the University to inform specific campus populations – whether within a specific residence hall, office building, classroom or other defined campus environment – as an additional precaution, subject to important privacy laws that prevent the disclosure of information that may be used to identify the individual(s) who tested positive.
 The University will make decisions on any communications to specific campus populations based upon approved guidelines and coordinate decisions with schools, departments and units.
 The University will determine the release of non-identifying communications about clusters of positive results based on approved guidelines

-On August 28, Vice Chancellor for Institutional Integrity and Risk management made an announcement that the University will begin sharing information about COVID-19 clusters on the Carolina Together website.
+On August 28, 2020 the Vice Chancellor for Institutional Integrity and Risk management made an announcement that the University will begin sharing information about COVID-19 clusters on the Carolina Together website.